alainuy/azp-pavm-stdpip/README.md

 ## Overview
 This Terraform project deploys a Palo Alto VM-series firewall in Azure with Standard SKU Public IP addresses.
 The configuration sets up a complete network security solution with management, untrust (external), and trust (internal) interfaces.

+## First thing first
+1. **Execute the following command to accept the terms and conditions for the Palo Alto VM-series Flex image**:

+az vm image terms accept \
+--urn paloaltonetworks:vmseries-flex:byol:11.2.5

 ## Key Components

 ### 1. Resource Group